 When selecting kaffir lime leaves, look for those that are bright green and have a glossy sheen.
 Avoid any leaves that are yellowing or have brown spots.
 Lime leaves should be a deep green color and have a slightly leathery texture.
 When storing, keep the leaves in an airtight container.

-But the dried version, like this great one on Amazon, also works well and you don’t have the freshness concerns.
+But the dried version, also works well and you don’t have the freshness concerns.

 When choosing kaffir lime leaves and lime leaves, look for bright green, fragrant leaves that show no signs of wilting or damage.
 You can find fresh kaffir lime leaves at Asian markets, as well as fresh kaffir limes, frozen or dried leaves at most grocery stores.
 If you’re unable to find fresh leaves, you can also buy kaffir lime leaves online in various forms, including powder.